Adam Draper’s Boost VC closes new fund to become the ‘Y Combinator of sci-fi startups’

 “You know what they say: Investing in whatever China bans is a good idea,” he told VentureBeat.
 “More seriously, though, every government on the planet has to have the conversation of what crypto is.
 And every time the governments come out with rules, the market’s gone up because it legitimizes the space more and more.”

 Top-tier VCs in the Valley are now hopping on the crypto bandwagon.
-Those that have been actively investing in the sector include Union Square Ventures, Draper Associates, and Andreessen Horowitz (Marc Andreessen is a limited partner of Boost).
+Those that have been actively investing in the sector include Union Square Ventures, Draper Associates, and Andreessen Horowitz (Marc Andreessen is a limited partner of Boost VC).

 But the cryptocurrency space isn’t only about raising capital, argues Draper.
 Over the past five years, he and cofounder Brayton Williams have been trying to create a crypto community through network effects, which Draper says is key.